eurisko-us/eurisko-us.github.io/_pages/courses-2022-23.md

         <br><br>Then, do <a class="body" target="_blank" href="https://justinmath.com/introduction-to-neural-network-regressors">Introduction to Neural Network Regressors</a>.
     </td>
     <td width="30%">
-        Monday/Tuesday -- prep your strategy for the connect four competition
+        Prep your strategy for the connect four competition

-        <br><br>Wednesday/Thursday -- competition
     </td>
 </tr>
 <tr>